 This is the registered brand name of a fabric with windproof, waterproof, and breathable qualities with high stretchability belonging to the Shawmut Corporation.

 This is a heat-proof fabric that is used to make garments for firefighters, astronauts racing car drivers, and in the petrochemical industry where contact with heat and fire is present.
-The fabric has a low level of flammability and does not melt or drip like other synthetic fabrics and is very strong and durable.You can read more about its durability here.
+The fabric has a low level of flammability and does not melt or drip like other synthetic fabrics and is very strong and durable.You can read more about its durability in the dupont website dupont.com.

 This is a 100% nylon fabric by INVISTA with the feel of cotton with extra qualities of anti-abrasion, breathable, holds shape, anti-tear, waterproof, dries fast, retains color and can be UV protective.